-This field is used to select whether to initialize the AGP or PCI first when the system boots.
+This field is used to select whether to initialize the onboard VGA / AGP, or PCI first when the system boots.

-AGP When the system boots, it will first initialize the AGP.
+Onboard/AGP When the system boots, it will first initialize the onboard VGA or AGP.

 PCI Slot When the system boots, it will first initialize PCI.